The Best (and Cosiest) Bars and Pubs with Fireplaces in Sydney

 Warm up over fireside beers, whisky cocktails and gravy-covered roasts.

-As the chill of winter settles in, it's easy to feel your enthusiasm for a night on the town being replaced by a deep craving to don your loungewear and settle in for a low-effort night of miniseries and home delivery.
+As the mercury dips and the winter chill begins to bite, your enthusiasm for a night on the town might well be replaced by a deep craving to slip on your tracky dacks, pull up your doona and settle in for a low-effort evening of binge watching and home delivery.

-But there's one thing we know that's worth braving the cold for and that's cosy beers at one of Sydney's pubs and bars where you can sit in front of a fire.
-It's your chance to feel like Hemingway with an alcoholic beverage in one hand as you relax in a room filled with warmth and the sound of crackling wood.
-Here are some of the best bars and pubs with fireplaces in Sydney.
+However, if there's one thing we know is worth braving the cold for, it's cosy beers in front of a roaring fire.
+Live out your Hemingway-by-the-hearth fantasy as you relax in a room filled with warmth and the sound of crackling wood, drink in hand, at the best bars and pubs with fireplaces in Sydney.

-Located underneath the delightful fine diner Fred’s, Charlie Parker’s is the perfect place to hide away on a cold and wet Sydney evening.
-Down here it is dim, cosy and, most importantly, warm due to the fire that’s usually burning in the front section of the basement bar.
-Grab a spot on one of the lounges in front of it — however, if they’re taken, a seat at the bar is still a great option.
+Located underneath hatted fine diner Fred’s, Charlie Parker’s is the perfect place to hide away on a cold and wet Sydney evening.
+Down here it is dim, cosy and, most importantly, warm, thanks to the fire that’s usually burning in the front section of the basement bar.
+Grab a spot on one of the lounges in front of it — if they’re all taken, though, a seat at the bar is still a great option.

 Add to Playlist